fdformula/FiniteDifferenceFormula.jl/README.md

         = m*f^(n)(x[i]) + ..., m > 0

-It is this equation that gives the formula for computing f^(n)(x[i]) and the truncation error in the big-O notation.
+It is this equation that gives the formula for computing f^(n)(x[i]) and the truncation error in the big-O notation as well.

 function formula()
 ------------------
-The function lists
+The function presents

 1) k[1]*f(x[i+start]) + k[2]*f(x[i+start+1]) + ... + k[stop-start+1]*f(x[i+stop])
        = m*f^(n)(x[i]) + ..., m > 0